-These five self-care ideas will leave you feeling fancy and your wallet heavy.
-We all want to indulge from time to time, but below you’ll find five ways to take your self-care practice to the next level without breaking the bank.
+These 5 luxurious ideas for self-care on a budget will leave you feeling fancy and your wallet heavy.
+We all want to indulge from time to time, and if we can also take care of ourselves in the process... it's even better.

 Self-care should be a non-negotiable daily practice in your life.